titzer/virgil/doc/impl/Gc.md

 Key primitive types are:

  * the `length-bitmap#N` type: a N-bit word, where the highest `1` bit set indicates the length, and the remaining low-order bits represent a bitmap of that length.
-If bit `N-1` is set, then the low `N-1` bits represent an index into an entry in an extended table that encodes larger bitmaps.
+If bit `N` is set, then the low `N-1` bits represent an index into an entry in an extended table that encodes larger bitmaps.

 ### Organization of GC stackmap metadata

-The GC stackmap metadata has many entries--one per GC safepoint--and is processed on every GC when walking the stack, thus making it critical.
+The GC stackmap metadata has many entries--one per GC safepoint--and is processed on every GC when walking the stack, thus making its performance critical for reducing pause time.
-Its purpose is to locate all references on the stack at a safepoint, allowing the garbage collector to be *precise* and move objects if necessary, updating references.
+Its purpose is to *precisely* locate all references on the stack at a safepoint, allowing the garbage collector to move objects if necessary, updating references.

 When the collector walks the stack of a thread, it begins at the topmost frame and loads the program counter (`pc`) from the frame.
 It uses the `pc` as a key into the stackmap table, where it will find an entry that contains a `length-bitmap#32`.
 It then applies the bitmap to the words of the stackframe, treating `1`s in the bitmap as references at the corresponding slot in the frame.
 It then advances to the next frame, repeating the process all the way down the stack to the entrypoint of the thread.

-The stackmap table is encoded so that one O(1) indexing operation and one binary search are required to find an entry.
+The stackmap table is encoded so that one indexing operation and one binary search are required to find an entry.
 It consists of two tables:

  * `GC_STACKMAP_PAGES` - an array of indexes into the `GC_STACKMAP_TABLE`